 - Your name will not be included on any pass or graduation list

 Reduced Fees (Concessionary)

-We offer reduced tuition fees for some of our part-time courses.
-These apply to individuals who are claiming benefits, and if you qualify for reduced tuition fee.
-You MUST provide the necessary evidence as listed below at the time of enrolment. (i.e. current letter or proof of date of birth) OR a completed Authorisation Form signed by your local benefits office.
+Depending on your personal circumstances you may be eligible for a reduced tuition fee.
+If you qualify you MUST provide the necessary evidence detailed below opposite at the time of enrolment, (i.e. current letter or proof of date of birth) OR a completed Authorisation form signed by your local Benefits Office.